Formatting Help

 The thesis or project includes preliminary pages in the following order.
 The abstract, acknowledgments, table of contents, and list of tables/figures are heading level one.

 • Title Page: The title page is assumed to be page "i" but is not numbered.
 Your title is typed in all upper case.
 All text on the title page is center justified.
+See the templates for formatting directions.

 • Acknowledgments: Optional, unless your study was funded.